-Where the $Outcome{it}$ is one of three outcome variables for Upazila i in month t, where t = -1 is the baseline month, t = 0 is the first month of the intervention and t > 0 are the months for which the effect of the intervention will be measured.
+Where the $Outcome{it}$ is one of three outcome variables for Upazila i in month t, where t = -1 is the baseline month, t = 0 is the first month of the intervention, all months after the intervention has started will be included in this analysis.
 The four outcome variables are:

-- 1. The log 5 of the number of eMutation applications received.
+- 1. The log of the number of eMutation applications received.
 Since I do not have a strong prior for this analysis it will not enter into the index or multiple hypothesis testing adjustment described in Section 5.2 below. - 2.
-The rankings of the Upazila (two observations for each Upazila) - 3.
-The log of the number of applications processed within 45 working days - 4.
-The log of cases pending for more than 45 working days6 $Treatment_i$ is the treatment status of ULO i. $Outcome{i,-1}$ is the value of the outcome variable in the baseline period, the baseline period is defined as the month preceding the start of the intervention. $Strata_i$ is a strata fixed effects and γ_t are month fixed effects.
+The rankings of the Upazila (two observations for each Upazila) in the Performance Scorecard - 3.
+The log of the number of applications processed within 45 working days in that month - 4.
+The log of cases pending for more than 45 working days at the end of the month

+$Treatment_i$ is the treatment status of ULO i. $Outcome{i,-1}$ is the value of the outcome variable in the baseline period, the baseline period is defined as the month preceding the start of the intervention. $Strata_i$ is a strata fixed effects and $\gamma_t$ are month fixed effects.